 - Upgrades to all local schools under the $16.2 billion, Building the Education Revolution program

-- Funding of $150 million for a new integrated cancer treatment and research facility at the Chris O’Brien – Lifehouse, at Royal Prince Alfred Hospital; and
+- Funding of $169.5 million for a new integrated cancer treatment and research facility, the Chris O’Brien Lifehouse, at Royal Prince Alfred Hospital

 - Providing help and support for new migrants and those trying to reunite with their families

 Following the election of the Federal Labor Government in November 2007, Anthony became the Minister for Infrastructure, Transport, Regional Development and Local Government, and Leader of the House of Representatives.

-In June 2013, he became Deputy Prime Minister, and also took on additional responsibility as Minister for Broadband, Communications and the Digital Economy.
+In June 2013, Anthony became Deputy Prime Minister, and also took on additional responsibility as Minister for Broadband, Communications and the Digital Economy.